-The charged particles were extracted toward the drift tube by an extraction grid, applying a pull pulse at a frequency of 2, 5, or 10 kHz.
+The charged particles were extracted toward the drift tube by an extraction grid, applying a pull pulse at a frequency of 2 kHz, 5 kHz, or 10 kHz.
 The ions passed through the 83 cm long drift tube, were deviated back by the reflectron located at the end of the tube, and finally reached the detector.
-The time-of-flight spectrometer was able to recognize the nature of an ion through its speed in the drift tube because the time of flight of each molecule is proportional to the square root of the mass of the species.
+The timeof-flight spectrometer was able to recognize the nature of an ion through its speed in the drift tube because the time of flight of each molecule is proportional to the square root of the mass of the species.

 The performance of the two mass spectrometers RTOF and DFMS was complementary.
-While RTOF had a high temporal resolution (200 or 400 s depending on the mode), DFMS possessed a high mass resolution of $m/\Delta m = 3000$ at 1% level with a mass range of $12-150 \,\mathrm{u\,e^{-1}}$.
-It scanned one mass range at a time, covering the full range from $13 \,\mathrm{u\,e^{-1}}$ to more than $130 \,\mathrm{u\,e^{-1}}$ in about 40 min (depending on the mode).
+While RTOF had a high temporal resolution (200 or 400 seconds depending on the mode), DFMS possessed a high mass resolution of $m/\Delta m = 3000$ at 1% level with a mass range of 12-150 u/e.
+It scanned one mass range at a time, covering the full range from 13 u/e to more than 130 u/e in about 40 minutes (depending on the mode).